bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current next 1 1

 Description:
 `GB` reads data from a blocked record to a processing buffer.
 The parameters and data of the buffer are replaced with corresponding values read from the disk record.
 Most RNMR commands require that data stored in a blocked record be read into a buffer before further processing may be performed.
-Since processing buffers are onedimensional, the user must specify which one-dimensional slice(s) of the blocked record is to be read into the buffer.
+Since processing buffers are one-dimensional, the user must specify which one-dimensional slice(s) of the blocked record is to be read into the buffer.
 In RNMR, this specification is accomplished with one parameter, the block number.
 As the block number is incremented from 1, 1D slices along the first direction are selected for increasing depth in the second direction and minimum height in directions 3 and 4.
 Next, 1D slices are read from the next lowest plane in direction 3 with minimum height in direction 4.
 When all slices have been read for minimum height in direction 4, retrieval continues with the next lowest cube.
 In this way, every slice along direction 1 is read out with depth in direction 2 varying fastest and height in direction 4 varying most slowly.
 Thus, if the block number is incremented to a adequately large number, all data points in the record will have been selected.
 Note that the assignment of data points to block numbers is dependent on the direction-to-dimension mapping set and displayed for each number of dimensions by `DIRB`.
 As a result, neither the number of blocks in a record nor the mapping of data points to block numbers is constant.

-The first parameter, "rec" is the number of the record to be  retrieved.
-The allowable values for "rec" are integers between 5 and 200, inclusive.
-The scratch records (1-4) must be read with `GS` instead of `GB`.
+The first parameter, rec is the record to be retrieved.
+Scratch records (1-4) must be read with `GS` instead of `GB`.
 Archive records (created by `SA` or `CPY` with an archive record source) must be read with `GA`.
-RNMR checks that the specified record is not empty and is a blocked record.
-If the user attempts to read a nonblocked record using `GB`, RNMR will display the error message:

-    (CHKTYP) RECORD WRONG TYPE

-If "rec" is omitted, RNMR will prompt for a record number with the current read record (as displayed and set by `PTRA`) as the default.
+If rec is omitted, RNMR will prompt for a record number with the current read record (as displayed and set by `PTRA`) as the default.

-The second parameter, "blk" is used to select the first block of  record "rec" to be transferred.
+The second parameter, blk is used to select the first block of record rec to be transferred.
 If this parameter is omitted, RNMR will not prompt for a block number.
-Instead, "blk" will default to zero.
-When "blk" is set to zero, either explicitly or by default, the first record block transferred will be determined by the current `PTRB` setting.
+Instead, blk will default to zero.
+When blk is set to zero, either explicitly or by default, the first record block transferred will be determined by the current `PTRB` setting.
 The `PTRB` command displays and sets a pointer which marks the current read and write blocks of a given blocked record.
-When "blk" is 0, RNMR begins the transfer with the first block after the current read block (`PTRB`+1).
-Legal values for "blk" are integers greater than or equal to zero.
+When blk is 0, RNMR begins the transfer with the first block after the current read block (`PTRB`+1).

-The third parameter, "buf" specifies which processing buffer should receive the data and parameters from record "rec".
-If "buf" is omitted, the specified blocks of the source record will be read into  processing buffer 1.
-RNMR does not prompt for "buf".
-Legal values of "buf" are 1 and 2 since there are two processing buffers available.
-Note that buffer 1 is the visible processing buffer while buffer 2 is invisible.
+The third parameter, buf specifies which processing buffer should receive the data and parameters from record rec.
+If buf is omitted, the specified blocks of the source record will be read into processing buffer 1.
+RNMR does not prompt for buf.

-The final parameter, "nblk" specifies the number of blocks to read from record "rec" into buffer "buf".
-Since the processing buffer may be partitioned into two or more segments using the command `DBSZ`, one may read more than one block from "rec" into "buf" with a single invocation of `GB`.
+The final parameter, nblk specifies the number of blocks to read from record rec into buffer buf.
+Since the processing buffer may be partitioned into two or more segments using the command `DBSZ`, one may read more than one block from rec into buf with a single invocation of `GB`.
 This feature is particularly useful when performing operations uniformly on a multidimensional data set.
 For example, one may perform a 1K Fourier transform on a blocked record eight blocks at a time by partitioning the processing buffer into eight segments (e.g. `DBSZ` 1 1024 8) and reading in data eight blocks at a time (e.g. `GB` 29 0 1 8) for transformation.
 In this manner, the number of commands to be executed by the processing macro is reduced by a factor of eight, greatly decreasing the required computation time.
-If "nblk" is omitted, `GB` will transfer only one block, "blk", from "rec" to "buf".
-RNMR does not prompt for the "nblk" parameter.
-Legal values of "nblk" are integers greater than or equal to one.
-Before each block is transferred from "rec" to "buf", RNMR checks that the requested block number is not greater than the number of blocks in the specified record.
-Failure to satisfy this condition results in the error message:
+If nblk is omitted, `GB` will transfer only one block, blk, from rec to buf.
+RNMR does not prompt for the nblk parameter.

+Before each block is transferred from rec to buf, RNMR checks that the requested block number is not greater than the number of blocks in the specified record.
+The requested block must also have been used, that is it not only must have been allocated but data must have been stored in it.
-    (CVTBBX) BLOCK OUT OF BOUNDS

-The number of points actually used in direction 1 of record "rec" must be at least 1 to use `GB`.
-Thus, an attempt to read from an allocated but unused record gives the error message:

-    (RARCX ) DIMENSION EMPTY

-In addition, RNMR checks that each block requested corresponds to data points which were actually used in record "rec", i.e. that the requested block was not only allocated by actually recorded.
-If this is not the case, then RNMR displays the error message:

-    (RARCX ) BLOCK OUT OF BOUNDS

 Since blocks are transferred one at a time, RNMR reads in as many blocks as possible from those requested by the user.
-If at any point one of the three error conditions described above occurs, the transfer stops.
+If at any point one of the error conditions described above occurs, the transfer stops.
 In this case, all the blocks that transferred successfully may be processed as usual, but the screen display is not updated.
-Thus, if the number of blocks in record "rec" is not known, one may use `GB` to get successive blocks until a BLOCK OUT OF BOUNDS error is encountered.

 In order to read one-dimensional slices from a blocked record, RNMR requires that the record has NDIMX sufficiently large that direction 1 is accessible.
 NDIMX is the number of dimensions that may be simultaneously accessed in a blocked record and is a permanent attribute of the record set at allocation time.
 Regardless of NDIMX, it is always possible to access a block of data along the first dimension of any given record, but accessing one-dimensional slices along the higher dimensions requires higher values of NDIMX.
 In conclusion, in order to read slices along dimension N, one must have allocated the source record with NDIMX at least N. When NDIMX is too small to allow the requested retrieval, RNMR displays the error message:

     (RARCX ) DIMENSION INACCESSIBLE

 If this error occurs, the user should make sure that direction 1 is assigned the desired dimension by using the `DIRB` command.
 If the current `DIRB` setting is correct, then it will be necessary to allocate a copy of the source record with higher NDIMX using `ALLCPY` and to then copy the data from the source record to the new record using `GB` with an allowed `DIRB` setting.

-The number of points actually used in direction 1 must not exceed the allocated size of each partition in processing buffer "buf".
-This restriction is enforced because RNMR will attempt to transfer each requested block of the record "rec" to a block of the processing buffer.
+The number of points actually used in direction 1 must not exceed the allocated size of each partition in processing buffer buf.
+This restriction is enforced because RNMR will attempt to transfer each requested block of the record rec to a block of the processing buffer.
 When there are too many points in each block to perform the transfer, RNMR gives an error message:

     (CKTBPB) SIZE TOO LARGE

- To check and set the allocated size of the processing buffer, use the command `DBSZ` "buf".
+ To check and set the allocated size of the processing buffer, use the command `DBSZ` buf.

-If the last record read into buffer "buf" is different from "rec", then the following buffer parameters are replaced with the new values as described below:
+If the last record read into buffer buf is different from rec, then the following buffer parameters are replaced with the new values as described below:

 Parameter | Description | Set Value